Curry County Detention Center

 How Do You Find Someone in the Curry County Detention Center?

-To search for an inmate in the Curry County Detention Center, review their criminal charges, the amount of their bond, when they can get visits, or even view their mugshot, go to the Official Jail Inmate Roster, or call the jail at 575-762-3810 for the information you are looking for.
+To search for an inmate in the Curry County Detention Center, review their criminal charges, the amount of their bond, when they can get visits, or even view their mugshot, go to the Official Jail Inmate Roster, or call the jail at 575-762-3819 for the information you are looking for.
+You can also lookup an offender's Criminal Court Case online for Curry County or any other county in New Mexico.

 Curry County Detention Center Inmate Search